 - Esophageal disorders: The esophagus may develop strictures or pockets (diverticulum), or can develop problems with the muscles themselves in which they become overly tight (achalasia) or do not contract properly (dysmotility or spasm).

 - Cancer: Oral cancer or esophageal cancer occurs when tumors form in the throat anywhere from the mouth all the way down to the stomach, which can cause restriction and swallowing difficulty.
 While cancer of the stomach can be difficult to detect and is not often diagnosed until it’s more advanced, cancers of the oral cavity and esophagus present commonly as pain, or a lump in the throat.

 If you do have a swallowing disorder, the good news is that several treatment options are available.
 They may include exercising your swallowing muscles, esophageal dilation, endoscopy, medicine, surgery, or changing the food you eat.

 If you find you’re having difficulty swallowing, make an appointment to see one of the voice and swallowing specialists here at CEENTA.
 They will help you get back on track to swallowing all your meals with minimal difficulty.
 You’ll be thankful you did.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Klotz practices in our SouthPark office.
 To make an appointment with him or any of our ENT doctors or voice & swallowing specialists, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.